jeffersonnnn/ZEclipse/DOCUMENTATION.md

 #### Unit Testing

-Every core component of BlackoutSOL has comprehensive unit tests covering:
+Every core component of ZEclipse has comprehensive unit tests covering:

 1. **Input Validation**: Tests for all boundary conditions and invalid inputs
 2. **Error Handling**: Verification of proper error propagation and handling